juanselasprilla25/sennheiser-layout-shop/README.md

 This project is based on React Js and Bootstrap; has some basic interactivity in the image and button elements.
 Also has the starting base for the SEO of the web app.

-In the project directory, you can run:
+In the project directory, you can run the porject in 'development' mode:

 ### `npm start`